cph101/nuindie-pcb/README.md

 However, without owning the lamp, one cannot deduce the logic-related circuit structure.
 As such, I have fully disassembled said lamp and tested the implementation of various features.

-## Composition
+## 1. Composition

+Working bottom upwards...

 At the bottom of the shade, lies the diffuser and [placeholder].
+They are secured using two [length] PH0 screws.

+Beyond that lies the LED board.
+This PCB only contains LEDs and resistors, and can be manipulated by altering the electronic signals of the 4 pin-header on the top of the board.
+These are documented in section [schematics]